danielkunin/Regularized-Linear-Autoencoders/README.md

 For a rigorous treatments of Morse theory, see Jon's [review](http://www.math.harvard.edu/theses/phd/bloom/ThesisXFinal.pdf) of smooth manifolds and Morse theory, Milnor's classic [Morse Theory](https://www.maths.ed.ac.uk/~v1ranick/papers/milnmors.pdf), Banyaga and Hurtubise's [Lectures on Morse Homology](https://www.springer.com/us/book/9781402026959), and Chen's [history](https://math.berkeley.edu/~alanw/240papers03/chen.pdf) of the field through Thom, Smale, Milnor and Wittin.
 These works are complemented by the development of simplicial, singular, and CW homology in Hatcher's [Algebraic Topology](http://pi.math.cornell.edu/~hatcher/AT/AT.pdf).

-Jon's fantasizes that [extending Morse homotopy to manifolds with boundary](https://arxiv.org/abs/1212.6467) may one day be useful as well...
+Jon fantasizes that [extending Morse homotopy to manifolds with boundary](https://arxiv.org/abs/1212.6467) may one day be useful as well...

 ### Project History